 The prospect of swimming laps in a pool is enough to put many off ever even entering a triathlon let alone the thought of having to do the same in a lake.
 Swimming forms the first phase of any triathlon and getting around without burning yourself out means less pain for the bike & run.
 While cycling through beautiful countryside or running along beaches takes little motivation in the morning swimming laps in a pool week after week can really be a struggle.
-This week we help you to swim smooth & swim fast.
+This week we help you to simple swim training sets for triathletes.

 Target your swimming training

 Don’t waste your hours in the pool merely going up and down day after day seeking to shave the odd second from your PB.
 Lap after lap making the same mistakes over and over doesn’t help you improve your triathlon performance and find you in transition 1 ready to smash it on the bike.
 Below are a few swim sets that might help you break up the routine and see you build more swim stamina and all importantly improve your efficiency through the water.
 Front crawl is all you need for all of this unless it says so – killer back stroke won’t do you any good as you join the masses on the start line.
 All of these need about an hour of your time in the water.

 200m front crawl easy warm up.
 6 x 50m legs only using a float (focus on straight legs and get power through your hips).
 15 min pyramid (50m, 10sec rest, 100m, 10sec rest, 150m, etc).
 15 min pyramid (reverse of your set starting where you got to, e.g.250m, 10sec rest, 200m, 10sec rest, 150m, etc).
 2 laps warm down back stroke.